Menu

 Winchester’s Dominance and the Expansion of Repeaters

 Following the Civil War, repeating rifles became more widely available, with Winchester Repeating Arms Company emerging as the dominant name in the industry.
 Oliver Winchester, having acquired and rebranded New Haven Arms, introduced the Winchester Model 1866, a refinement of the Henry design featuring a side-loading gate and a wooden forearm for better handling.
-This design paved the way for the rifle that would become an icon of the American West: the Winchester Model 1873.
+This design led to the rifle that would become an icon of the American West: the Winchester Model 1873.

 Dubbed "The Gun That Won the West," the Model 1873 was chambered in .44-40 Winchester, a cartridge that could also be used in Colt revolvers, creating a convenient ammunition standard for frontiersmen, cowboys, lawmen, and outlaws alike.
 Its rugged construction and reliable action made it immensely popular.
 Subsequent models, such as the Winchester Model 1894, chambered in .30-30 Winchester, became one of the best-selling hunting rifles in American history, further cementing Winchester’s place in firearm lore.